 On the bad days, We open all the windows in the house— Let the autumn air fall upon our floorboards Rising like machine-made smoke blurring the ground Beneath us.
-Underneath Heated blankets we curl against each other On the couch And watch something familiar.
-Someone is burning leaves in our neighborhood As the chauffeur’s daughter closes the Garage doors and one by one turns The ignition of each car.
+Underneath Heated blankets we curl against each other On the couch And watch the familiar.
+Someone is burning leaves in our neighborhood As the chauffeur’s daughter closes the Garage doors and one by one turns the ignition of each car.
 I look at you.
-You are already asleep, head Diagonal and downwards, ready To be carried back up to your room To cry.
-And I look at the moon, And wonder when I'll ever stop reaching.
+You are already asleep, head Diagonal and downwards, ready To be carried back up to your room to cry.
+I look at the moon, And wonder when I'll ever stop reaching.

 Oh, My Word!
 Olivia would love to hear from you after reading this poem.
 Leave a comment below!

 Oh, My Word! is a weekly updated blog featuring fiction, poetry, drama, and essays for the world. #OhMyWordWednesday

 Hit “Like” if you enjoyed the post, and don’t forget to subscribe!